TNTurnerLab/acorn/README.md

 https://data.cyverse.org/dav-anon/iplant/home/tycheleturner/genomic_annotations/cpg_b38.rda.
 Returns a DNV object containing only SNVs and includes a column with a note on whether the DNV is at a CpG or not.
-This function also prints out the number of CpG and the precent of DNV SNVs at CpG.
+This function also prints out the number of CpG and the percent of DNV SNVs at CpG.
 Please note this function typically takes at least one minute to run.
 ```